SimonHarte/SpartanGrid/README.md

 #### `grid-span`

 Override the width of a cell (default is full-width), equivalent to `.g-span-{cells}`.

-The mixin allows you to pass in floating point numbers, which enables you to define literally **any** width.
+> The mixin allows you to pass in floating point numbers, which enables you to define literally **any** width.

-Following an example of a 5 cell layout in a 12 cell grid:
+Following an example of a 5 cell width in a 12 cell grid:

 **SCSS**